More results found.

 The 122-acre parcel has been cleared of structures and is slated for redevelopment into housing, commerce and open space by the Minneapolis-based Ryan Company.

-The 110 acre property – just 25 acres smaller than the Ford site – has been put on the market.
-A potential development plan may include multi-unit housing, restaurants, retail, trails and a community center.
+The 110 acre property – just 25 acres smaller than the Ford site.
+The development plan includes multi-unit housing, restaurants, retail, trails and a community center.

 The road runs through a ravine once belonging to John Ayd, a German settler who operated a grist mill at a nearby pond in the mid-1860s.
 By the late 1870s, the Chicago, Milwaukee, St. Paul and Pacific Railroad had bought a right of way and built the “Short Line” through the ravine.
 While there was talk of building parks in the area even then, it remained exclusively a rail route for decades.